Nazar4ick/Maximizing-Draft-Outcomes/README.md

 In this repository you can find all necessary code used in my thesis.

-College data gathering.ipynb - Here you can find all necessary code to retrieve, clean and impute data.
+College data gathering.ipynb - Here you can find all necessary code to retrieve, clean, and impute data.
 Plots.R - Here you can find all necessary code to plot trends in data.
 ModelOptimization.R - Here you can find all necessary code to train, optimize, test, and evaluate models.